Axelix2016/command-line-KungFu/README.md

 # command-line-KungFu
 KungFu for command-line junkeys
-It is a collection of scripts and listings
-to help automize and speed up commandline tasks.
+It is a collection of scripts and listings that help automize and speed up commandline tasks.
 Enjoy!